Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Introduction

 Although the benefits of ensemble prediction are quite significant, one obvious drawback is its higher execution cost during inference.
-If we make the final prediction by ensembling 100 predictions, we need to make 100 local predictions, and hence the execution cost will be 100 times as high as that without ensembling.
+If we make a final prediction by ensembling 100 predictions, we need to make 100 local predictions, and, hence, the execution cost will be 100 times as high as that without ensembling.
+This higher execution cost limits the real-world use of ensembling, especially on small devices, even though using it is almost the norm to win image classification competitions that emphasize prediction accuracy.

-In this paper, we first describe our insights on relationship between the probability of the prediction and the effect of ensembling with current deep neural networks; ensembling does not help mispredictions for inputs predicted with a high probability, i.e. the output from the softmax, even when there is a non-negligible number of mispredicted inputs.
-To exploit this finding to speedup ensembling, we develop an adaptive ensemble prediction, which achieves the benefits of ensembling with much smaller additional costs.
+In this paper, we first describe our insights on the relationship between the probability of prediction and the effect of ensembling with current deep neural networks; ensembling does not help mispredictions for inputs predicted with a high probability, i.e., the output from the softmax, even when there is a non-negligible number of mispredicted inputs.
+To exploit this finding to speed up ensembling, we developed adaptive ensemble prediction that maintains the benefits of ensembling with much smaller additional costs.
 During the ensembling process, we calculate the confidence level of the probability obtained from local predictions for each input.
 If an input reaches a high enough confidence level, we stop ensembling and making more local predictions for this input to avoid wasting computation power.
-We evaluated the adaptive ensembling by using four image classification datasets: ILSVRC 2012, CIFAR-10, CIFAR-100, and SVHN.
-Our results showed that the adaptive ensemble prediction reduces the computation cost significantly while achieving similar accuracy to the static ensemble prediction with the fixed number of local predictions.
-We also showed that our statistically rigorous confidence-level-based termination condition reduces the burden of the task-dependent parameter tuning compared to the naive termination condition based on the pre-defined threshold in the probability in addition to yielding a better accuracy with the same cost (or lower cost for the same accuracy).
+We evaluated our adaptive ensembling by using four image classification datasets: ILSVRC 2012, CIFAR-10, CIFAR-100, and SVHN.
+Our results showed that adaptive ensemble prediction reduces the computation cost significantly while achieving accuracy similar to that of static ensemble prediction with a fixed number of local predictions.
+We also showed that our statistically rigorous confidence-level-based early-exit condition yields a better accuracy with the same cost (or lower cost for the same accuracy) in addition to reducing the burden of task-dependent threshold tuning better compared with a naive early-exit condition based on a pre-defined threshold in the probability.